Speaker embeddings by modeling channel-wise correlations: Conclusions and research directions

 \section{Conclusions and research directions}

 In this paper, we introduced a new way of pooling information extracted from a CNN for modeling speaker information.
 The approach is inspired by neural style-transfer in computer vision, where style is modeled by a Gram-Matrix of channel-wise dot-products.
 We proposed a way to adapt this method to speech signals, e.g. by calculating several such Gram-Matrices, one per frequency range.
 We further demonstrated that transforming them to correlation matrices increases the speaker-discriminability of the extracted representations.
-Our experiments on VoxCeleb indicate that the proposed method yields notable improvements over the standard mean-std pooling.
+Our experiments on VoxCeleb indicate that the proposed method yields notable improvements over the standard statistics pooling.

 There are several ways by which our approach can be extended.
-For estimating the correlations between channels, the dot-product can be replaced by kernel functions.
-The application of kernel functions in image style-transfer is an active research direction, and some of these methods should be applicable to our task \cite{jing2019neural}.
+For estimating correlations between channels, the dot-product can be replaced by kernel functions, some of which have been examined in image style-transfer \cite{jing2019neural}.
 The property of Gram-Matrix being a symmetric positive semi-definite matrix can be explored in several ways, using e.g. statistical divergences (e.g. Kullback-Leibler, Jensen-Shannon, a.o.).
 Alternative training/finetuning schemes (e.g. prototypical, triplet, contrastive and self-supervised losses \cite{chung2020defence,zhang2017end,ravanelli2019learning,stafylakis2019self}) that do not require a classification head are probably better suited for such kind of experimentation.
-Attention methods are also worth-examining, e.g. for assigning data-driven weights in the time axis before estimating the correlation coefficients.
 Finally, the whole chain of transforms we apply on the tensor $\Y$ is not a result of exhaustive experimentation, leaving room for further improvements.